limchengwei/MCP23017_PCB/README.md

 3 address pins to configure the address of the MCP, which can provide up to 8 MCP23017 for a microcontroller.
 The address are indexed from 0 to 7, using digital logic to set the address.
 The Most Significant Bit (MSB) is the A2.

-There is a active high reset on the MCP, which a logic low is needed to reset the MCP.
+There is a active high low on the MCP, which a logic low is needed to reset the MCP.

 There are 2 interrupt pins on the MCP.

 There are 16 IO pins on a single MCP, which are GPA0 to GPA7, GPB0 to GPB7.
 The GPA0 to GPA7 are IO pins 0 to 7 and GPB0 to GPB7 are IO pins 8 to 15.

 For this coding project, we will use the Adafruit_MCP23017 library, which is available on the Arduino IDE.

 We will blink the LEDs with blink without delay, using the millis() function.

+Please have a look at the finished product at https://youtu.be/jTqL6OeRdE8.

+Once again, I would like to thank JLCPCB for sponsoring this project.
+Please order your PCB at https://jlcpcb.com/RAT